 Authenticity matters: Six life experience truths from Trevor Noah

-Momentive was honored to host Trevor Noah, comedian and host of "The Daily Show", at our CX Impact Summit.
+Momentive was honoured to host Trevor Noah, comedian and host of ‘The Daily Show’, at our CX Impact Summit.
 Read what he had to say.

-Born in South Africa to a Black South African mother and a white European father, Noah, among many things, is the host of “The Daily Show” on Comedy Central.
-Momentive, maker of the GetFeedback agile customer experience solution, was honored to host Noah as a special guest at our second-annual CX Impact Summit in November.
-During his 40-minute fireside chat with Momentive CEO Zander Lurie, I discovered that making comedy—which includes developing and delivering comedy, and measuring its success—is not too dissimilar to delivering and measuring the success of any other product or experience.
+Born in South Africa to a Black South African mother and a white European father, Noah is, among many things, the host of ‘The Daily Show’ on Comedy Central.
+Momentive, maker of the GetFeedback agile customer experience solution, was honoured to host Noah as a special guest at our second annual CX Impact Summit in November.
+During his 40-minute fireside chat with Momentive CEO Zander Lurie, I discovered that making comedy, which includes developing and delivering comedy, and measuring its success, is not too dissimilar to delivering and measuring the success of any other product or experience.

 Noah is able to get feedback in real time from his audience whether in person or online, and just like any customer experience professional, he uses this feedback to create a better product.

-What I learned most is that no matter if you’re a CX professional, a business leader, a comedian—or all of the above, the most important factor that should drive the experience you deliver is authenticity.
+What I learned most is that no matter whether you’re a CX professional, a business leader, a comedian, or all of the above, the most important factor that should drive the experience you deliver is authenticity.
 Here are six takeaways that CX pros and business leaders can learn from Trevor Noah.

 The best form of feedback for Noah is a laugh.
 He likens stand-up comedy to sending his audience members an instant survey.
 He gauges what percentage of people agreed or disagreed with what he just said based on the level of laughter.